 Millions of Americans suffer from severe back and neck pain as a result of herniated or bulging discs.
 Few options are available to these patients, mainly: dangerous surgeries, painful injections, or simply being told that they will just have to learn to live with the pain.
 There is an alternative that is both effective and comfortable spinal decompression.
 However, spinal decompression, also known as DRX (Decompression Reduction Extraction), is very expensive costing thousands of dollars when you see “spine specialists” who utilize the DRX9000 machine.

 Fortunately, Capital City Chiropractic has an alternative that is just as effective and comfortable and much more affordable than the DRX9000.
-I am talking about highly sophisticated, High-Tech Intermittent Traction.
-It is my attempt to answer some the questions that you may have about our High-Tech Intermittent Traction therapy.
+I am talking about highly sophisticated, Spinal Decompression.
+It is my attempt to answer some the questions that you may have about our Spinal Decompression therapy.

 Dr. Travis Grondin, D.C.